illinois-cs241/illinois-cs241.github.io/_posts/2016-02-05-text-editor.md

 There are two write modes for your editor: "write" and "append".

 ### write command
-The "write" command should **OVERWRITE** a line completely.
+The "w" command should **OVERWRITE** a line completely.
 For example:

 {% highlight bash %}
 w 3 I like cats!